oroinc/documentation/user_guide/intro_nav_sidebar.rst

 You can:

-- Refresh the content (e.g., load the most actual emails or tasks) with |BRefresh|
+- Refresh the content (e.g., load the most actual emails or tasks) with |BRefresh|.

-- Get to the widget settings with |IcSettings|
+- Get to the widget settings with |IcSettings|.

-- Delete the widget from the sidebar with |IcDelete|
+- Delete the widget from the sidebar with |IcDelete|.

-- Close the widget with |BCrLOwnerClear|  (appears only when the panel is minimized)
+- Close the widget with |BCrLOwnerClear|  (appears only when the panel is minimized).

 .. hint::